jsore/notes/v2/django-2-by-example/project_2_social_media.md

 Remember that middleware is a class that are globally executed during the req or res phase.

 <br><br>

+__Login and logout views__

-Example: a login view that should 1.
+Example: a custom login view that should 1.
 Get the username/password by posting a form 2.
 Auth the user against data stored in DB 3.
 Check user's active/inactive status 4.
 Log user into website and start an authenticated session.

 Use `django.contrib.auth.authenticate()` to check user credentials against the DB, returns a `User` object if credentials were correct regardless of the user account's state.
 Use `django.contrib.auth.login()` to set the user's current session.